 My name is Gersande La Flèche.
-I'm a 27-year-old writer, artist and programmer currently living in Tiohtià:ke / Montréal, Québec.
-I have Breton, Colombian, Italian, and Québecois-Irish ancestry, and I speak French, Spanish and English mostly fluently.
+I'm a 28-year-old writer, artist and programmer currently living in Tiohtià:ke / Montréal, Québec.
+I am a settler of Breton, Colombian, Italian, and Québecois-Irish ancestry, and I speak French, Spanish and English mostly fluently.

 In 2016 I completed an undergraduate degree in Creative Writing from Concordia University.
 I wrote a little bit about it here.
 I do not have any current plans for pursuing an MFA or another degree, though that can always change in the future.